Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 Why does Maine need this Assembly now?

-The challenges we face in our education system are urgent — uneven student opportunities and outcomes, a youth mental health crisis, a thinning educator pipeline, the opioid epidemic's multigenerational effects, rising costs, property tax pressures, and the difficulty of preparing youth for a rapidly changing economy.
-These are complex, interrelated issues involving multiple systems and several different legislative committees.
-And they exist in an environment of increasing polarization.
-Finding a way forward requires us to work together in new ways to find new solutions.
+The challenges we face in our education system are urgent—uneven student opportunities and outcomes, a youth mental health crisis, a trickling educator pipeline, the opioid epidemic's multigenerational effects, rising costs, property tax pressures, and the difficulty of preparing youth for a rapidly changing economy.

 A Citizens' Assembly is an innovative model for bringing citizens together to solve these kinds of problems.
 It offers a structured approach to large-group collective deliberation, based on developing a shared understanding of the issues and committing to deciding for the public good.
 Delegates represent a cross section of Maine and can leverage varied lived experiences and practical wisdom to weigh tradeoffs and identify where common ground exists.